TheLeprechaun25/TheLeprechaun25.github.io/_posts/2026-01-27-introduction-nco.md

 - **Decision rules** that choose actions during construction or improvement (which city next, which local move, which edge to cut).
 - **Search priors** that bias exploration toward promising regions of the solution space.

 This is not meant to “replace” classical optimization.
-In practice, many successful NCO systems reuse classical ingredients—feasibility checks, neighborhood operators, decoding schemes—and learn the parts where *good choices are hard to specify* but easy to evaluate with data.
+In practice, many successful NCO systems reuse classical ingredients (feasibility checks, neighborhood operators, decoding schemes) and learn the parts where *good choices are hard to specify* but easy to evaluate with data.

 Historically, NCO accelerated once sequence models and attention made it practical to map **sets/graphs → permutations/structures**, starting with pointer-network style decoders for routing problems <d-cite key="vinyals2015pointer"></d-cite> and then attention-based constructive solvers for TSP <d-cite key="bello2016neural,kool2019attention"></d-cite>.
 Since then, NCO has expanded to non-autoregressive approaches (heatmaps, diffusion) <d-cite key="joshi2019efficient,sun2023difusco"></d-cite> and to methods that explicitly learn *iterative refinement* (learned local search / neural improvement) <d-cite key="chen2021learning"></d-cite>.